keegoid/linux-deploy-scripts/README.md

 `git pull origin master` or for a branch `git pull origin my-new-feature`

-After creating a new branch, you can shorten pull commands by setting the upstream branch in git config:
+After creating a new branch, you can shorten pull (and push) commands by setting the upstream branch in git config:

 `git branch --set-upstream-to=origin/<branch> <branch>`